ejrgilbert/whamm/docs/src/intro/syntax/probes.md

 We still need to predicate on this part of the expression, we just need to inject this partially-evaluated expression to run at runtime!
 So, we'd inject the probe body, wrapped with this condition!

-Note that this does look a bit different for the Wizard target, `whamm` has to do some other tinkering with the predicate there, which enables the engine to run the correct part of the predicate at the correct time (match time vs. runtime).
+Note that this does look a bit different for the Wizard target, `Whamm` has to do some other tinkering with the predicate there, which enables the engine to run the correct part of the predicate at the correct time (match time vs. runtime).

 ## The Actions ##
 `{ <actions> }`